Transnational Korean Studies Minor

 - Please refer to UC San Diego’s Korean Studies website (http://koreanstudies.ucsd.edu/) for a schedule of upcoming course offerings to plan your minor program in advance.
 Keeping in mind the Korean Studies core faculty members’ planned sabbatical and research leaves, please consult the Program Director and/or the Program Coordinator.

 - Students are encouraged to take advantage of Korean Studies courses when they study in the Education Abroad Program at Yonsei University, a participating institution in the UC EAP program.
-The number of Korean Studies classes taken outside of UC San Diego is limited to 2.
+The number of Korean Studies classes taken outside of UC San Diego is limited to 2, upper-division non-language courses.
 The Program Director will review and approve whether these courses taken from the Education Abroad Program can count toward the Minor.

 - All lower and upper-division courses must be taken for a letter grade.